Learn more about this opportunity from some of our current Pharmacy Interns!

-- During summer, you will be given 8 non-paid vacation days.
+- During the summer, you can take up to 8 non-paid days off.
 Some departments also allow additional time off due to major holidays (Memorial Day or Fourth of July).
-Each department has its own policy regarding how to put in days for time off and what holidays are considered non-working.

 Q: How much will I be paid during the internship?

 - Our employee compensation is competitive with the market, and we use a model to determine starting salaries for all employees.

 - Pharmacy interns receive credit for 1 year of experience (for completing 1 year of pharmacy school), and then receive a pay increase after the first year (credit for completing 1 additional year of pharmacy school).